awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WAMP.md

    1. Make a note to re\-enable Internet Explorer Enhanced Security Configuration when you have finished installing software from the web\.

 1. Install software updates to ensure that the instance has the latest security updates and bug fixes\.
    + **EC2Config** \- [Download](https://s3.amazonaws.com/ec2-downloads-windows/EC2Config/EC2Install.zip) and install the latest version of the EC2Config service\.
-For more information, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.
    + **Windows Update** \- Run Windows Update to ensure that the latest security and software updates are installed on the instance\.
 In Control Panel, click **System and Security**\.
 In the **Windows Update** section, click **Check for updates**\.

 1. Download and install the WAMP stack\.
 For the purposes of this tutorial, we suggest that you download and install [this WAMP stack](https://bitnami.com/stack/wamp)\.
 You can, however, download and install other Bitnami WAMP stacks\.
 Regardless of which stack you install, the Bitnami site prompts you to either create a free Bitnami account or log in by using a social media account\.
 After you log in, run the Bitnami setup wizard\.

 1. After setup completes, verify that the Apache web server is configured properly and running by browsing to a test page\.
 Open a web browser on a different computer and enter either the public DNS address of the WAMP server or the public IP address\.
 The public DNS address for your instance is listed on the Amazon EC2 console in the **Public DNS** column\.
 If this column is hidden, click the **Show/Hide** icon and select **Public DNS**\.
 **Important**
 If you do not see the Bitnami test page, use Windows Firewall with Advanced Security to create a custom rule that allows the HTTP protocol through port 80 and the HTTPS protocol through port 443\.
 For more information, see [Network Security](https://technet.microsoft.com/en-us/library/cc725616.aspx) on Microsoft TechNet\.
 Also verify that the security group for your instances contains a rule to allow connections on HTTP \(port 80\)\.
-For more information, see [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.
+For more information, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.

 1. Test your WAMP server by viewing a PHP file from the web\.
 You must be logged onto the instance as an administrator to perform the following steps\.